tooevangelist/paysuper-docs/content/docs/payments/fulfillment.md

 ### The transaction details

 To manually fulfil the customer's purchase you can click a specified record to dive into transaction card to see additional details.
-User info, Payment and Transaction details.

 ### Manually refund a purchase